VictoriaQ/ventura-blog/content/blog/madrid-pool/index.md

 * The current swimming pools already open in Madrid (in blue in the following image).
 One of the first thing we would like to avoid is to open a new swimming pool close to one or several similar businesses.
 * The gyms (purple).
 The idea behind was to identify areas with gyms.
 Gyms are similar businesses but not our competitors, so we could assume that areas that are good for gyms could be good for pools as well.
 More specifically, we could assume that a spot with gyms and no swimming pools nearby, could be good for our future business.
 * The ice cream shops (orange).
 We thought that it could be used to identify touristic areas -which may be a sign of areas with high rental prices.
 The exploratory analysis seemed to confirm the assumption, showing a high concentration of ice cream shops in the most central / touristic areas.
 * The supermarkets (green).
 We wanted to place our business in a residential area, in a neighbourhood where people spend time, do their shopping.
-We don't want them to have to commute in order to find our swimminig pool, but to have it around the corner, if possible.
+We don't want them to have to commute in order to find our swimming pool, but to have it around the corner, if possible.
 Looking for areas with supermarkets seemed like a good feature with this in mind.
 * The metro stations (red).
 We plotted the metro stations in order to understand/show the anatomy of the city.
 As mentioned in the previous point, we wanted our swimming pool in a well connected spot, not in the middle of nowhere.
 * The coworking spaces (yellow).
 We thought that coworking spaces could point toward well connected spots with not excesive rental prices.
 The exploratory analysis seemed to confirm this hypothesis.
 * The monuments/landmarks (brown).
 We plotted them with the intention of avoiding spots close to these landmarks -supposedly correlated with touristic areas and high rental prices.